 Yes!
 Corresponding with your sponsored child can be a wonderful experience.
 Our site volunteers will translate your letter, if necessary, and deliver it to your sponsored child.
 You will find the affiliated site’s mailing address in your child’s information brochure.

 WHAT SHOULD I WRITE ABOUT?

 The children enjoy learning about the lives of their sponsors.
 Writing about your own family (children, grandchildren, brothers, sisters, etc.) is always a good place to start.
 The children also like to learn about your part of the world, what you do for a living, your hobbies and interests, and any pets you may have.

 WHAT IF I HAVE SPECIFIC QUESTIONS REGARDING THE CHILD I SPONSOR?

-Please call us at 1-800-538-5381 or email us at email@example.com.
-Depending on the nature of a child-specific question, we may need to contact our volunteer coordinator at the site of your sponsored child’s project.
+Please call us at 1-800-538-5381 or email us at firstname.lastname@example.org.
+Depending on the nature of a child-specific question, we may need to contact our volunteer coordinator at your sponsored child’s affiliated project.
 We will get the requested information to you as soon as possible, as long as it does not violate the child protection and privacy laws to which we adhere.

 MAY I SEND ADDITIONAL GIFTS FOR MY SPONSORED CHILD (FOR BIRTHDAYS, HOLIDAYS, BEGINNING/END OF SCHOOL YEAR NEEDS, ETC.)?